 International Client Facts

-Profile of International Activity in U.S. Residential Real Estate, (National Association of REALTORS®, July 6.
-2016).
+2022 Profile of International Transactions in U.S. Residential Real Estate (National Association of REALTORS®, 2022)

 Marketing & Selling to International Clients

 How to Market Your Home to Foreign Buyers: A Complete Guide (List With Clever, Nov.
 20, 2021)

 Having great real estate photos and a video walkthrough are critical when selling to international buyers.
 If they can’t come see the property in person, they will rely on these images when making a decision.
 You want to put your home in the best possible light, so don’t take any shortcuts.

 Tips for Working With International Clients (The Residential Specialist, Mar.
 24, 2022)

 “Just as your clients rely on you to be an expert in real estate, you need to rely on experts in other fields to help support transactions.
 And this is even more important when working with international clients.
 “You definitely need to vet the people you’re working with,” says Galavis.
 “You don’t want your client to be the first international client they’ve worked with.””